 If your span requirement is shorter than the length of your I-joist, you can trim it and proceed with the framing.

-The manufacturer designs it, and builds it according to your requirements.
-This means a floor truss system arrives after an elaborate process.
+The manufacturer designs and builds it according to your requirements.
+This means a floor truss system arrives after an elaborate process, increasing the construction time.

-However, manufacturers can increase the length of span with suitable design and material.
+However, manufacturers can increase the length of the span with suitable designs and materials.

 There is no specific building code that limits the length of a floor truss.